Formula One 05: Gameplay

 As with F1 04, "classic" cars (like the Williams FW11) are unlocked once certain terms are fulfilled, such as winning a World Championship.
-Helmets for Career Mode are also unlocked, and there is also a hidden track (the Detroit street circuit which was used for Detroit Grand Prix) and the Paul Ricard circuit in France available for Time Attack Mode.
+Helmets for Career Mode are also unlocked, and there is also a hidden track, in the form of the Detroit Street Circuit available for Time Attack Mode, although for copyright reasons is listed as 'Street Circuit'.
+There is also evidence that the Paul Ricard circuit was also meant to be included on Time Attack Mode, as proved by an oversight from the developers, where once the player unlocked the Street Circuit, the in-game laptop in the View Achievements section, would display the Paul Ricard Circuit instead of the Street Circuit.
+The circuit was removed from the final game, and any attempts to access the circuit, would lead to the game crashing on the loading screen.
 Notably, since this game was developed before the change in the qualifying regulations midway through the actual 2005 Formula One World Championship, this game runs the original "aggregated times" format from the early part of the actual 2005 Formula One World Championship in every race in Race Weekend, Championship and Career Mode.
-This game also has Net Play available.
-A notable credit is the opening video features the song "Butterflies & Hurricanes" from English alternative rock band Muse.
+This game also had Net Play available.
+A notable credit is the opening video that features the song "Butterflies & Hurricanes" from English alternative rock band Muse.

+A new feature for this game was "interactive" pit stops, in which the player had to control every element of the pit stop by pressing the relevant button when prompted, such as when to connect and disconnect the fuel rig and changing the tyres.
+The quicker these tasks were carried out, the faster the player would be able to rejoin the race.
+As tyre changes were banned in the 2005 season, tyres could only be replaced if a player needed to pit to repair damage.

 The game features all the drivers and tracks from the 2005 Formula One World Championship, but does not represent the replacement drivers that featured in the real 2005 Formula One World Championship, therefore Vitantonio Liuzzi, Alexander Wurz, Ricardo Zonta, Anthony Davidson, Pedro de la Rosa, Robert Doornbos and Antônio Pizzonia are not featured.